ChristineKarimi/Password-Locker/README.md

 ## Installation

-Clone this repo to using the command below:
+Clone this using the command below:

 git clone  https://github.com/christinekarimi/password-locker.git